It’s time. It’s here. Fantasy Cricket League. Excitement. Tournaments. Players. What ifs. Maybes. You. And us!

 If you’ve been trying to figure out how to land a perfect fantasy cricket team or an easy way to predict which team would perform better, you’ve come to the wrong place.
 But if you’re someone wanting to be the most prepared player during the fantasy cricket league, read on.

-There is no such thing as a perfect player, perfect pitch, or a perfect team – but there are perfect ways to become better at creating a fantasy cricket team.
+There is no such thing as a perfect player, perfect pitch, or a perfect team – but there are perfect ways to become better at creating a fantasy team on fantasy cricket app.
 So yes, know the balance, let go of expectations around perfection – and bam!
 You’re already halfway through.

 Here are a few do’s and don’ts to keep in mind as you gear yourself up for the upcoming matches –